josephchaouistannard/connect_four_flutter/README.md

 This project was essentially for me to learn the basics of Flutter, and to try to better manage a project from idea to release.
 I wanted to create a more professionally presented repo, and publish a finished (albeit simple) app.

+I thought it was important for me to adopt a professional Git workflow, even on a simple solo project.

 <!-- TECH STACK: List the major frameworks/languages used.
 This helps other developers (and future you)
 understand what's under the hood at a glance. -->
 ### Built With